EO-College/cubes-and-clouds/CONTRIBUTING.md

 We're happy to receive contributions to improve the quality of the course.
 Here are some potential areas where help would be greatly appreciated
 ### Review
 - Read through the material.
-- If you want to fix something directly: Open a pull request to fix it.
+- If you want to **fix something directly**: Open a pull request to fix it.
 Don't add too much new information though.
 The lessons have a certain length.
-- If you have comments: Open an issue for your review.
+- If you have **comments**: Open an issue for your review.
 Name it for example "Review Section 1.3 Open Science".
 Add all comments you have in that issue with links to the file where they apply.

 ### Other
 - **Adding new content:** If you have an idea for new content, please open an issue to discuss this.